solomonrosemite/note-companion/tutorials/howItWorks.md

 - For audio files: a text transcription will be added to the processed document.
 - For image files: annotations will be added to the processed document.
 - More actions not covered in this doc are also configurable within the plugin options.
 We ship very regularly!
-- Any file processed by fo2k will be tagged with #fo2k-processed.
+- Any file processed by Note Companion will be tagged with #nc-processed.